10 Best Single-board Computer Operating Systems

 pi-topOS offers interactive lesson plans and offers fun learning apps to improve your kid’s learning experience.
 Using pi-topOS, you’ll find an engaging way to learn coding and develop computing projects.
 Surprisingly, its education apps even allow to track progress and test programs in real-time, thus helping anyone monitor his progress.

-You can learn to code from the scratch and it’s even beneficial for students to understand and create rich programming projects.
+You can learn to code from scratch, and it’s even beneficial for students to understand and create rich programming projects.
 For example, you can learn Python or learn to code in Scratch if you’re a beginner.
-Additionally, this OS is also compatible with regular software including web apps, e.g., Gmail, Docs, Writer, and lots more.
+Additionally, this OS is also compatible with regular software, including web apps, e.g., Gmail, Docs, Writer, and lots more.